Berom

 - Community Involvement In Practices

-- Community involvement is key in environmental and cultural practices, with collective decision-making and participation ensuring sustainable outcomes.
+- Community involvement is strong in conservation and sustainable practices.

 - Environmental Education Programs